 Patient PP 60 years old, was unhappy with the appearance of her teeth, and difficulty to eat as she was missing all her lower back teeth.
-She has attempted a few dentures on the lowers to replace the missing teeth but she has sjogren’s syndrome, (reduced saliva / dry mouth) and so could not tolerate a denture.
+She has attempted a few dentures on the lowers to replace the missing teeth but she has Sjogren's syndrome, (reduced saliva / dry mouth) and so could not tolerate a denture.

-We decided to improve her smile with crowns on all her upper teeth as veneers are not an option for a person who is a bruxist (grind /clench their teeth), and lower teeth we built up with composite (white filling) and 2 implants on either side to help patient eat properly.
+We decided to improve her smile with crowns on all her upper teeth as veneers are not an option for a person who is a bruxist (grind /clench their teeth), and lower teeth we built up with composite (white filling) and 2 implants on either side to help the patient eat properly.

-Patient was thrilled with the result.
+The patient was thrilled with the result.

 Surgical Phase - Stage 1- Implant placement with surgical guide - Lower premolars.